omnistrate-oss/setup-omnistrate-ctl/README.md

   run: |
     # rum simple command as an example
     omnistrate-ctl --version
-    # octl alias is also supported
+    # omctl alias is also supported
-    octl --version
+    omctl --version
 ```